javinor/julia/README.md

 # Julia Sets

-See https://javinor.github.io/julia/ for live demo.
+* See https://javinor.github.io/julia/ for live demo.
+* Using WebGL.